hirnidrin/moodle-repository_onedriveforbusiness/README.md

 ## Synopsis

-This is a [**Moodle**] (www.moodle.org) repository plugin to access Microsoft **OneDrive for Business** online storage, which is part of the Microsoft Office 365 Business / Enterprise / Education license plans.
+This is a [**Moodle**](www.moodle.org) repository plugin to access Microsoft **OneDrive for Business** online storage, which is part of the Microsoft Office 365 Business / Enterprise / Education license plans.
 The plugin uses OAuth 2 to authenticate with MS Azure Active Directory, and the Office 365 REST API to get the files.

 ## Motivation